SteveNotFoundS/SteveNotFoundS/README.md

 - Just learning some code stuff.
 - & Working on a few game servers, while waiting for her...,
 - Learning, de-stress & enjoying purposes.
-- Hope , she stays there for a little longer shawt.
+- Hope , she stays there for a little longer, shawt.

 <!---
 SteveNotFoundS/SteveNotFoundS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.